Hyundai forms 'Task Force' to support 'Yaas' affected customers

-New Delhi, May 29 (IANS) Automobile major Hyundai Motor India on Saturday said that it has formed a 'Relief Task Force' to support the Cyclone Yaas affected Hyundai customers in Odisha, West Bengal and Jharkhand.
+New Delhi: Automobile major Hyundai Motor India on Saturday said that it has formed a 'Relief Task Force' to support the Cyclone Yaas affected Hyundai customers in Odisha, West Bengal and Jharkhand.

 "Cyclone Yaas has once again tested the resilience of fellow Indian citizens," said Tarun Garg, Director (Sales, Marketing & Service).